chen-bioinfo/DualMPNN/README.md

     bin/foldseek convert2pdb pdb PDBdb --pdb-output-mode 1

+This is all you need to do to run foldseek in your environment.

 The detailed information about foldseek commands please visit the official repo: https://github.com/steineggerlab/foldseek

 ## 3. Find Templates